tfeldmann/Arduino-MotorDriver/README.md

 }
 ```

-Now to the best part.
-Imagine you change the motor control circuit and now have two
+Now imagine you change the motor control circuit and now have two
 separate direction pins FWD and BWD and a PWM pin for speed.
 With this library you only need to change the `DirPwmMotor` to `FwdBwdPwmMotor`: